oresat/oresat-linux/README.md

 [![Documentation Status](https://readthedocs.org/projects/oresat-linux/badge/?version=latest)](https://oresat-linux.readthedocs.io/en/latest/?badge=latest)

-This repo has all the OreSat Linux system level documenation and utilities for OreSat Linux boards.
+This repo has all the OreSat Linux system level documenation and utilities for OreSat Linux cards.

 ## Utilites

 - **Image Builder:** Used to build OreSat Linux images.
-- **Octavo Boot:** Used to flash a OreSat Linux board's eMMC over USB.
+- **Octavo USB eMMC Flasher:** Used to flash a OreSat Linux card's eMMC over USB.
-- **Octavo EEPROM:** Used to flash a new OreSat Linux board's EEPROM.
+- **Octavo EEPROM Flasher:** Used to flash a new OreSat Linux card's EEPROM.

 ## OreSat Linux Images